amabdulr/CNWG/10-Core Writing Structures.md

    - Clauses or phrases should be balanced in terms of their structure and importance, giving them equal weight.

-   - **Example**: Use balanced lists or pairs to convey ideas effectively.
+   - **Examples for Clarification (Do Not Analyze):**: Use balanced lists or pairs to convey ideas effectively.